Survivor: Millennials vs. Gen X: Overview

+Production

+Survivor: Millennials vs. Gen X was filmed between April 4 and May 12, 2016 in the Mamanuca Islands of Fiji.
+It was the second season of Survivor to film in Fiji, following Survivor: Fiji, season 14, though that season was shot in a different area of the country.
+Damage left from Cyclone Winston reportedly caused filming delays.
+The season was originally broadcast by CBS between September 21 and December 14, 2016.
+On day 2 of the game, Severe Tropical Cyclone Zena struck the filming location, meaning the entire cast had to be evacuated from the game temporarily for the first time in the show's history.
+The cast were taken to the production's base camp, and the tribes were kept in different rooms to assure the game didn't continue during the evacuation.

+The season's theme was revealed at the reunion for Survivor: Kaôh Rōng.
+It originally divided its 20 contestants into two tribes of ten based on their generation: "Takali" (Generation X) and "Vanua" (Millennials).
+It was the third season to divide its starting tribes by age, following Survivor: Panama and Survivor: Nicaragua, seasons 12 and 21, respectively.

+The season introduced the Legacy Advantage to the game.
+Its powers were originally left as a mystery until day 36.
+If its holder is voted out with it, they must will it to another player still in the game.
+The power was eventually revealed to be immunity at the day 36 Tribal Council.
+It also introduced the Reward Steal Advantage, allowing a player to take another player's place on a reward.

 Contestants

 The cast is composed of 20 new players, initially split into two tribes containing ten members each: Takali ("Gen X") and Vanua ("Millennials").
 The tribe names come from the Fijian words for "open ocean" and "homeland", respectively.
 On Day 13, the remaining castaways were redistributed into three tribes, including new tribe Ikabula, named after the Fijian word for "turtle".
 On Day 21, the remaining castaways were merged into one tribe, which they named Vinaka after the Fijian word for "thank you".
 Notable castaways this season include David Wright, a writer on the FOX animated sitcom Family Guy, and Smosh Games YouTuber Mari Takahashi.

 Future appearances

 Michaela Bradshaw and Zeke Smith returned the following season for Survivor: Game Changers.
 David Wright returned for Survivor: Edge of Extinction.
 Adam Klein returned to compete on Survivor: Winners at War.

 Outside of Survivor, Bret LaBelle and Chris Hammons competed as a team in The Amazing Race 31.
 Michelle Schubert competed on the eleventh season of American Ninja Warrior.
-Jay Starrett appeared on the second season of the MTV reality series Ex on the Beach, the thirty-fifth, thirty-sixth, and thirty-eighth seasons of the MTV reality competition series The Challenge.
-Bradshaw competed on the thirty-seventh season of The Challenge.
+Jay Starrett appeared on the second season of the MTV reality series Ex on the Beach, in addition to the thirty-fifth, thirty-sixth, thirty-eighth, and thirty-ninth seasons of the MTV reality competition series The Challenge.
+Bradshaw competed on the thirty-seventh season of The Challenge, and the second season of The Challenge: USA.
+Figgy Figueroa competed on Squid Game: The Challenge as Player 033.